a76yyyy/HustWebAuth/README.md

   HustWebAuth [command]

 Available Commands:
-  get         Get the login url from the redirect url. help        Help about any command login       Hust web auth only once
+  get         Get the login url from the redirect url help        Help about any command login       Hust web auth only once service     System service related commands

 Flags:
   -a, --account string           Account for ruijie web authentication